anjalibajaj23318/811-project/README.md

 **Feed our input data to the SSD object detector model**

 Within the torch.no_grad(), we feed the tensor input to the SSD detector.
-The labels are downloaded into the current directory.
+The trained dataset labels are downloaded into the current directory.
 There will be a text file named category names.txt that contains classes when you download it.
 So in the output, you will notice that there are labels being marked for each harmful objects passed through the code we have shared.

 ```
 classes_to_labels = utils.get_coco_object_dictionary()